 TMJ Treatment at San Antonio Oral Surgery

 Most of us tend to overlook the temporomandibular joint's function and purpose until it gives us cause for concern.
 This important joint can create many problems in our ability to speak and chew properly if it gets injured or infected.
-If the simplest tasks like opening and closing your mouth become difficult due to discomforts such as muscle pain or headaches, you may have a temporomandibular joint disorder, also known as TMD.
+If the simplest tasks like opening and closing your mouth become difficult due to discomforts such as muscle pain or headaches, you may have a Temporo Mandibular Disorder, also known as TMD.

-As a craniofacial pain specialist, Dr. Jeffrey Wert of San Antonio Oral Surgery understands the frustrations of discomfort extending to the head, back, and shoulders and uses his extensive knowledge to treat the aches and pains often associated with TMD.
+Dr. Jeffrey Wert of San Antonio Oral Surgery and Dental Implants understands the frustrations of discomfort extending to the head, back, and shoulders and uses his extensive knowledge to treat TMD.

-From conservative exercises to advanced TMJ surgery, our comprehensive treatments are designed to alleviate and correct the complications associated with compromised jaw movement.
+From conservative treatment to advanced TMJ surgery, our comprehensive treatments are designed to alleviate and correct the complications associated with compromised jaw movement.
 Contact us today to schedule your TMD consultation!

 Understanding the Temporomandibular Joint and Disorders